 Use this medication regularly to get the most benefit from it.
 This medication works best when used at evenly spaced intervals.
 To help you remember, use it at the same time each day.
 Do not increase your dose, use this inhaler more frequently, or stop using it without first consulting your doctor.

 You may begin to feel this medication working within 24 hours, but it may take several weeks or longer before the full benefit of this drug takes effect.
-Tell your doctor if your condition persists or worsens after 1 to 2 weeks or if your condition worsens at any time.
+Tell your doctor if your symptoms do not improve or if they worsen.

 Additional Alvesco Information